Ujeverson/freela/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Running the development server

+After installing dependencies, run `npm run dev` from the project root.
+Vite
+serves the dashboard on [http://localhost:8080](http://localhost:8080) and
+automatically reloads the page whenever you save changes.

 **Edit a file directly in GitHub**